deadlydog/deadlydog.github.io/_posts/2023-07-09-Inherit-and-extend-Blazor-component-and-draw-the-base-component-and-hijack-a-parameter.md

 This is how we display the base RadzenDataGrid that we are inheriting from.
 We place it after the header code so that it is displayed under the header.

-[The docs](https://learn.microsoft.com/en-us/aspnet/core/blazor/advanced-scenarios) say that using `BuildRenderTree` should only be used in advanced scenarios.
+[The docs for inheriting from a base class](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-6.0#specify-a-base-class) do not mention how to display the base component, so this was one of the trickier parts for me to figure out.
+Thankfully it is just one line of code though.

+[The advanced scenarios docs](https://learn.microsoft.com/en-us/aspnet/core/blazor/advanced-scenarios#manually-build-a-render-tree-rendertreebuilder) say that you need to be careful when using the RenderTreeBuilder.
-Here we are just displaying the base component, not changing the implementation of how it gets rendered, so it is safe to do.
+Here we are just displaying the base component though, not changing the implementation of how it gets rendered, so it is safe to do.

 #### Hiding the base Filter parameter